bus-strat-analytics/MSIN0093-syllabus/README.md

 Assessment is based on a series of individual assignments and a team project.
 The deadlines and weights of each assignment are summarized in the [schedule](#schedule).

 ### Individual assignments (60%)
 Individual assessed assignments will consist of three written submissions and will due be at 10:00am on the day of class.

-  If the assignment calls for the submission of presentation slides and there is a need for additional exposition, then please add a _short_ commentary to the presenter notes and submit the slides with the presenter notes.

 ### Team project (40%)
 Over the term, students will produce a team project.
 Teams will consist of five students.
 Six students are okay, but I will expect 20-25% more work (quality and quantity).